CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/lab-01.md

 # Configure Microsoft Fabric mirrored databases from Azure SQL Database

+In this lab, the focus is on enabling SQL Analytics Monitoring Integration (SAMI) for Azure SQL Database to ensure high availability and disaster recovery.
+The lab guides you through the process of connecting to your Azure SQL logical server using SQL Server Management Studio (SSMS) or Visual Studio Code.
+You will configure a mirrored Azure SQL Database to provide a reliable failover solution.
+The mirroring setup ensures that your data is synchronized between the primary and mirrored databases, providing resilience in case of failure.
+By completing this lab, you gain practical knowledge of how to enhance the availability and security of your Azure SQL Database.

 ## Enable SAMI of your Azure SQL logical server

 1. In the azure portal , search for the SQL server